andrhamm/serverless-job-manager/README.md

 * State Machines (backed by AWS Step Functions)
 * Lambdas, etc

 ---

 ## Usage

+**NOTE: For ALL endpoints, requests must come from within the VPC or, for local development/testing, from a machine connected to the appropriate GasBuddy VPN.**

-*NOTE:* Custom domain for this API is a WIP, for now use the API Gateway default as shown here for staging.
+NOTE: Custom domain for this API is a WIP, for now use the API Gateway default as shown here for staging.

 ### Authorizing API calls

+The API provides HTTP endpoints for administration of cron jobs (creating/updating, searching, etc) as well as endpoints that GasBuddy services will interact with (currently only the callback endpoint).
+The adminsitration endpoints also currently **require IAM authentication**.

-Making requests to the jobs management API currently requires IAM authentication.
+Making requests to the administration endpoints currently requires IAM authentication.
 You can use Postman to sign your requests using the `AWS Signature` authorization "type".
-This will allow you to specify your AWS IAM Access Key and Secret Key.
+This will allow you to specify your personal AWS IAM Access Key and Secret Key.
 Specify `us-east-1` for the Region and `execute-api` as the Service Name.
+The callback endpoint can only be accessed from services within the configured VPC.

 ### Create or Update a Job